github/choosealicense.com/CONTRIBUTING.md

 ## Adding a license

 Choosealicense.com is intended to demystify license choices, not present or catalog all of them.
-As such, only a small number are highlighted on the home page and <http://choosealicense.com/licenses> and there are several requirements for a license to be [cataloged](http://choosealicense.com/appendix/) on the site:
+As such, only a small number are highlighted on the home page or <http://choosealicense.com/licenses>, and there are several requirements for a license to be [cataloged](http://choosealicense.com/appendix/) on the site:

 1. The license must have [an SPDX identifier](https://spdx.org/licenses/).
 If your license isn't registered with SPDX, please [request that it be added](https://spdx.org/spdx-license-list/request-new-license-or-exception).
 2. The license must be listed on one of the following approved lists of licenses: